Why Rust Has a Bright Future in the Cloud

-Cloud computing has always been in the limelight as a cost-effective and economic option for hosting applications.
-However, memory in cloud computing is an expensive affair and that is an area that Rust language has been able to provide good news.
+Cloud computing has always been in the limelight as a cost-effective and economical option for hosting applications.
+However, memory in cloud computing is an expensive affair, and that is an area where Rust language has provided good news.

 Rust uses a strict type system.
-This coupled with the ownership model delivers compile-time verification of memory and concurrency safety which reduces the testing and validating costs of Rust cloud implementations.
+This coupled with the ownership model, delivers compile-time verification of memory and concurrency safety, reducing Rust cloud implementations' testing and validating costs.

 The borrow checker in Rust prevents data races at the time of compiling.
-Data races happen when the same memory is accessed by two threads at the same time.
-Rust prevents these types of undefined behavior.
+Data races happen when two threads access the same memory at the same time.
+Rust contains these types of undefined behavior.

-Unlike some other languages that seek memory that is not being used while the program is run, Rust manages through a system of ownership.
+Unlike some other languages that seek memory that is not being used while the program is run, Rust manages through an ownership system.
 It includes a set of rules that are checked by the compiler.

 Each value in Rust has a variable which is known as its owner.
 There can be only one owner at a time.
-Ownership is dropped when the variable goes out of scope which essentially means cleaning the memory allocated to a heap when the variable cannot be accessed any longer.
+Ownership is dropped when the variable goes out of scope, which means cleaning the memory allocated to a heap when the variable can no longer be accessed.

-The ownership rules provide benefits like memory safety accompanied by more fine control over memory, unlike other languages.
+Unlike other languages, the ownership rules provide benefits like memory safety accompanied by more fine control over memory.

 Rust compiler uses 'lifetimes' to keep track of the validity of references.
 A variable's "reference" is a pointer that points to a particular variable.
 You can use Lifetime annotations to inform the borrow checker on how long references will be valid.
 The borrow checker can infer correct lifetimes in many cases but may need the developer's help sometimes.

-We are seeing an increase in using Rust language by leading names like Google, AWS, Microsoft, Cloudflare, and others.
-A few examples include
+We see an increase in using Rust language by leading names like Google, AWS, Microsoft, Cloudflare, etc. A few examples include

-- AWS Firecracker: AWS has used Rust to build Firecracker which provides open-source virtualization technology.
+- AWS Firecracker: AWS has used Rust to build Firecracker, which provides open-source virtualization technology.
 It powers AWS Lambda and other serverless offerings.
-Rust has also been used to deliver services such as Amazon Elastic Compute Cloud (Amazon EC2), Amazon CloudFront, Amazon Simple Storage Service (Amazon S3), Amazon Route 53, etc. AWS firecracker (micro VM): https://github.com/firecracker-microvm/firecracker
+Rust has also been used to deliver Amazon Elastic Compute Cloud (Amazon EC2), Amazon CloudFront, Amazon Simple Storage Service (Amazon S3), Amazon Route 53, etc. AWS firecracker (micro VM): https://github.com/firecracker-microvm/firecracker

 - Linkerd service mesh proxy is built in Rust - https://github.com/linkerd/linkerd2-proxy